Dark Spots Removal Laser Treatment: How It Works & What to Expect

 Immediate Effects

 Right after treatment, dark spots look darker.
 Some people worry this means the treatment failed.
-It actually shows the laser worked.
+It actually can be a common post-treatment response.

 Short-Term Changes (Weeks 1-2)